adrianmg/adrianmg.github.io/_posts/2018-11-03-favorite-design-books.md

 categories: [blog, design, books]
 ---

-I often get asked about Design book recommendations, so I've put together a few of my favorite ones that somehow helped me to grow as a designer.
-You'll notice that some of them are not necessary design-related and that's OK as far as they teach us different lessons to extract and apply later on.
+I often get asked about Design book recommendations, so I’ve put together a few of my favorite ones that somehow helped me to grow as a designer.
+You’ll notice that some of them are not necessary design-related and that’s OK as far as they teach us different lessons to extract and apply later on.

-I'll be updating this list from time to time as I remember and read new books 🤓.
+I’ll be updating this list from time to time as I remember and read new books 🤓.

 ### The World as Design – Otl Aicher
 {:.anchor }